This article was updated on January 12th, 2024

 This is the first phase of wound healing, and it begins instantaneously when the injury occurs.
 Hemostasis is the process through which the body attempts to stop bleeding.
 This process involves blood clotting factors, fibrin, and platelets.
 When this process is finished, there will be a scab present.

-The picture below shows a fresh laceration in the first stage of healing.
+This picture shows a fresh laceration in the first stage of healing (warning: graphic image).

-How your vet can help at this stage: If you cannot easily control the bleeding from a wound on your dog, you need to take them to the nearest emergency veterinarian immediately.
+How your vet can help at this stage: If you cannot easily control the bleeding from a wound, you need to take them to the nearest emergency veterinarian immediately.

 Stage 2 – Inflammation (swelling / redness)